Midway’s Top Experiences

 The international boundary between Canada and the United States probably put Midway on the map, but it’s the legendary railway wars that best tells Midway’s story.
 The saga is that of an embittered battle waged between the Canadian Pacific Railway and Vancouver Victoria & Eastern Railways.
 This and other Boundary Country tales are told through an extensive collection of photographs and railway artifacts at the Kettle River Museum.
 Railway and history buffs are naturally drawn to the comprehensive exhibits.
 The Kettle River Museum, with its shady picnic grounds and retired CPR caboose is a welcome picnic stop for families and cyclists traveling the KVR route.

-Kettle Valley Rail Trail & Trans Canada Trail
+Kettle Valley Rail Trail & The Great Trail

 Railroads once ran through the heart of Boundary Country and connected Canada from coast to coast.
 They delivered both pioneers and prospectors to our mineral-rich corridor.
-You can imagine the dreams of those long-ago travelers as you hike, bike, ski or snowshoe the decommissioned rail beds of the Kettle Valley Railway (KVR) and the Columbia and Western Railway (C&W) that meet in Midway, forming a 240 km (149 mi) section of the Trans Canada Trail.
+You can imagine the dreams of those long-ago travelers as you hike, bike, ski or snowshoe the decommissioned rail beds of the Kettle Valley Railway (KVR) and the Columbia and Western Railway (C&W) that meet in Midway, forming a 240 km (149 mi) section of The Great Trail (formerly the Trans Canada Trail).

 Year Round Recreation